are prehistoric sea creatures dating

 Zara Spook can be productive.
 For chuggers and poppers we like to use

 you can't beat "walking the dog".
-You should fish big minnow
+You can fish big minnow

 baits with a fast retrive and add a pause or stall to make the retrive

 more erratic.
+It is always a good idea to try different speeds of retrive depending on current conditions.
 Some of the best artificial baits for tarpon fishing are

 big soft plastics that immitate bait fish, eels and sea worms.
 These